 Operational Recovery Plan

-Incident: DISTRIBUTION
+DISTRIBUTION

 DATE SENT / ISSUED:

 Tech One copySite copy

 1. Assess physical damage of the facility.

 Can the facility fully or partially be ope

-Are all landfill areas safe for the staff a nd the public?
+Are all landfill areas safe for the staff and nd the public?

-• Is there any area that need to be restri cted from public access?
+• Is there any area that need to be restric cted from public access?

 Describe the damage occurred, calcula te time of repairs and possible cost (estimates).

 • Can the recovery be done by staff or does Council need to engage a qualify consultant to quantify the damage and develop a remediation plan?
-2. Assess what resources are needed to restrict access to the site. • What resources are needed to isolate the area?
+2 Assess what resources are needed to restrict access to the site. • What resources are needed to restrict access to the site.
+What resources are needed to isolate the area?
 Example: Extra signage, barricades, temporary fence, more personal • Are the resources in installed/ in place?
-Assess what type of communication is required.
+3. Assess what type of communication is required.
 Internal or external. • Do you need to advertise partial closure of the landfill? • Do you need to further notify landfill disruptions to other staff members?

-4. Assess if any response equipment ha is been used.

-• What res ponse equipment was used?

-esponse equipment been replaced or

-5. Complet e The impact assessment attachment 9 to identify all the potential risk.

-Management A Dated: Authorisation:

-Signed: Name: Dated:
+4. Assess f any response equipment ha s been used.
+What resp oonse equipment was used? • Has the r esponse equipment been replaced or ordered?
+5. Complete The impact assessment attachment 7 to identify all the potential risk.
+Management A Dated: uthorisation: Signed: Name: Dated: